 - Current utilization is 144% and projected to decrease. - Contains newly established communities and new growth communities with exponential student growth.
-Declining projection reflects portions of new growth currently directed to schools south of Dundas Street. - Dr. David R. Williams PS remains above 100% utilization even with the redirection of new growth students to Palermo PS. - Oakville NE #3 PS scheduled to open 2024/25, Oakville NE #5 PS scheduled to open 2025/26. - There has been an increase (+24%) in Junior Kindergarten enrolment trends over the last 3 years, well above the Town of Oakville average (+4%).
+Declining projection reflects portions of new growth currently directed to schools south of Dundas Street. - Dr. David R. Williams PS remains above 100% utilization even with the redirection of new growth students to Palermo PS. - There has been an increase (+24%) in Junior Kindergarten enrolment trends over the last 3 years, well above the Town of Oakville average (+4%).
 The rate of increase in Junior Kindergarten enrolment trends and growth over the last three years is due to the rapid rate of growth of development of North Oakville, and is therefore not a direct indicator of future trends.
-Once the area stabilizes, it will be a more accurate measure. - Students are being temporarily redirected to Palermo PS (ERA 114) from the Dr. David R. WIlliams PS boundary.
-The redirection is expected to continue until the conclusion of the Oakville NE #3 and #5 elementary schools boundary review study is completed.
+Once the area stabilizes, it will be a more accurate measure. - Oakville NE #3 PS is tentatively scheduled to open in 2024/25, Oakville NE #5 PS is tentatively scheduled to open 2025/26 at the earliest. - As of April 2023, new registrations within the current catchment of Dr.